JimJ92120/nixos-remote-desktop-for-lxd/README.md

 Following packages are enabled and with minimal configuration to run:

-- `gnome`: for desktop, display and windows management (can be replaced!)
+- `xfce`: for desktop, display and windows management (can be replaced!)
 - `xrdp`: for **remote desktop** access over `xserver`
 - `ssh`: on default port `22`
 - few programs and utils (see `./config/programs.nix`)